jeremytrips/django_base_project/README.md

 As we have said before every functionalities has been implemented in the FESTful architecture.
 For now user functionalities are:
 - User registration
+- User email verification
 - User deleting
 - User Login
 - user Logout

 ## Upcoming features
 We plan on adding more user functionalities as:
-- User inactive mode
+- User inactive model
-- User email verification
 - User settings model
 - User reporting
-- ...
+- HTML templating email verification